 For several years, I ordered copies of this book to give each of my high school students at the end of the year.
 I thought its message was so perfect for the stage they were in.
 The story validates the idea of going after what you want but also reinforces the idea that we should use our skills and talents to improve our world in some way.
 In Miss Rumphius’ case, she scatters lupine seeds everywhere she goes to beautify the world.
 When I see former students, many of them share that they still have their copy of this book.

 Yes, it’s a children’s story.
 Yes, it’s about flowers.
 But it’s also about recognizing that our universe of obligation extends beyond ourselves and that we have a responsibility to find our own way to make the world more beautiful.
-Like every great children’s book, this one tells a delightful story that is both empowering and impactful for readers of all ages.
+Like every great children’s book, this one tells a delightful story that is both empowering and inspiring for teens.

 2. Just Mercy by Bryan Stevenson